-The Volvo S90 is available with a 190bhp 2.0-litre petrol engine.
+The Volvo S90 has been available with a 190bhp 2.0-litre petrol engine.
 It brings 0-62mph in 8.7 seconds and a top speed of 130mph.
-However, the equivalent diesel model is quicker, cheaper to buy and cheaper to run.
-More powerful T5 petrol and T8 petrol hybrid versions are also available.
-With 250bhp, the T5 gets the car from 0-62mph in 6.8 seconds, making it slightly faster than with the D5 diesel.
+However, the equivalent diesel model is quicker and cheaper to run.
+With 250bhp, the more powerful T5 gets the car from 0-62mph in 6.8 seconds, making it slightly faster than with the D5 diesel.

 The more powerful 235bhp version uses 'PowerPulse' technology improve the response of its turbocharger.
 Highly compressed bursts of air are shot into the engine to get it spinning quickly and reduce ‘turbo lag’ – the wait between pressing the accelerator and the turbocharger delivering the power you’ve asked for.
 This version, which has four-wheel drive as standard, will do 0-62mph in just 7.3 seconds and keep going until 145mph.
 Both engines come with an eight-speed automatic gearbox.